 |---|---|---|---|

-| Medicine | Chemistry, Biology | Maths or Physics as third; strong humanities as fourth if taken | Biology without Chemistry — this combination is not accepted by any UK medical school |
+| Medicine | Chemistry, Biology | Maths or Physics as third; strong humanities as fourth if taken | Biology without Chemistry closes many medical-school options and should be checked carefully before choices are finalised |

-| Law | No fixed requirements, but strong facilitating subjects | History, English Literature, Politics or Philosophy; Maths as a signal of analytical strength | A-Level Law is rarely available and is not recommended or required by any UK law degree — taking it is a wasted A-level |
+| Law | No fixed requirements, but strong essay and analytical subjects | History, English Literature, Politics or Philosophy; Maths as a signal of analytical strength | A-Level Law is not required for UK law degrees; an established essay subject is usually the stronger choice unless there is a specific reason |

-| Finance / Banking | Maths A-Level (essential) | Further Maths for quant/structuring roles; a strong humanity as third | Economics A-Level signals interest but is not required — banks care far more about Maths grade than Economics grade |
+| Finance / Banking | Maths A-Level (essential) | Further Maths for quant/structuring roles; a strong humanity as third | Economics A-Level signals interest but is not required, banks care far more about Maths grade than Economics grade |

-| Engineering | Maths, Physics | Further Maths debated — strongly valued by some top departments; Chemistry or Computer Science as third | Further Maths is NOT required for engineering at most universities — but it is expected at Cambridge and Imperial, and is strongly valued at UCL and Durham |
+| Engineering | Maths, Physics | Further Maths debated; strongly valued by some top departments; Chemistry or Computer Science as third | Further Maths is not required for engineering at many universities, but it is strongly recommended for the most competitive courses where available |

 The Medicine Misconceptions That Matter Most

 The second misconception is taking four A-levels to "show more" when three strong A-levels at A* or A would serve better.
-Medical schools don't reward A*A*A*A over A*A*A — they just want evidence that the student can handle the academic rigour of the training.
+Medical schools don't reward A*A*A*A over A*A*A, they just want evidence that the student can handle the academic rigour of the training.
 Three A-levels done exceptionally are stronger than four done adequately.
 Read our guide to medical school GCSE requirements for how this connects to the earlier stages of the pathway.

 The Most Door-Opening Combination for Genuinely Undecided Students